microsoft/WhatTheHack/036-BGP/README.md

 ## Introduction

-In this WTH exercise students will explore how to use BGP in a complex environment between an on-premises network and two Azure regions.
+In this Hack exercise students will explore how to use BGP in a complex environment between an on-premises network and two Azure regions.
 Both active/passive and active/active Azure VPN Gateways will be used in Azure, and Cisco CSR 1000v will be used to simulate onprem devices.

 The challenges will show real-world scenarios that have been observed in customers deploying their applications to Azure

 The estimated duration time for this hack is 1.5-2 days.

+The only cost for this Hack is Azure infrastructure, there are no licensing costs associated to the Cisco NVAs.

 ## Learning Objectives

-After completing this WTH, participants will be familiar with these concepts, amongst others:
+After completing this Hack, participants will be familiar with these concepts, amongst others:

 - BGP
 - Differences between eBGP and iBGP